jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe src="https://player.vimeo.com/video/366560857" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe><p><a href="https://vimeo.com/366560857">What is Figma?</a> from <a href="https://vimeo.com/user21703697">Enle Li</a> on <a href="https://vimeo.com">Vimeo</a></p>

 _Figma is a design tool for websites and apps.
 In the past, designers, writers, programmers all spoke through many managers.
 With Figma, worker-to-worker collaboration becomes super-easy.
 Management is lessened because anyone can review progress in real-time.
 Your workplace can, and will, one-day foster cooperation like this.
-And it's the open-source mentality that lets us build it for ourselves.
+And it's the open-source software that lets us build it for ourselves.

 ## Fighting for The Future - The Era of Mass-Collaboration Won't Just Happen

 Main Street doesn't have to wait for science-fiction.
-Because of open-source, we can by-pass the middlemen.
+Because of open-source, we can by-pass the middlemen now.
 That means empowering bakers and butchers over factory food owners.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

 Only when we embrace mass-collaboration will we live happy lives again.
 You'll see a small example of the future below.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ggrkTLEfFXA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _This is Louis Rossmann.
 He owns an electronics repair business.
-He's popular on YouTube because he teaches other people how to repair their electronics using open-source technology.
-When Louis needed a new store location, a random person did a better design job than a big firm.
-This is one example of how modern technology lets regular people work together and facilitate their mutual happiness.
-This doesn't mean big firms will go away, but it does mean individuals or small businesses won't be stuck relying on them or their gated expertise._
+He's popular on YouTube because he teaches other people how to repair their electronics.
+When Louis needed a new store location, he got help online.
+Using online marketplaces, you can find work or hire online because the open-source community keeps tearing down gates._

 ## Open-Source Lets Us Bust Open Gates And Initiate The Internet Age